 Located just past town, East Hampton Grill is one of the more high-end options in East Hampton.
 It’s owned by the Hillstone Group, so if you’ve been to a Hillstone or Houston’s, you have some idea of what to expect.
 The ribs and tuna tartare are go-tos.

-Sandwiches are a necessary beach accessory – almost as essential as flip flops and a 12-pack of Montauk Summer Ale.
-And you can’t do better than Breadzilla.
-The menu changes daily, and they always post it online.
+Sandwiches are a necessary beach accessory - almost as essential as flip flops and a 12-pack of Montauk Summer Ale.
+And for the former, you can’t do better than Breadzilla.
+The menu changes daily and they always post it online.
 Also, they open late and close early, so you really have to be efficient and effective when you’re planning Breadzilla runs.
-Their shrimp salad may be the best shrimp salad in the world.
+Their shrimp salad may be the best shrimp salad in existence.

 Highway Restaurant & Bar